-In the middle of Baaklin’s serene forest, in the wonderfully preserved Chouf district, lies Bkerzay
+In the middle of Baaklin’s serene forest, in the wonderfully preserved Shouf district, lies Bkerzay

 a space for creativity and healing.